 Train workers to understand the hazards associated with cyanide use.

-The operation is in ☐ Full Compliance☐ Substantial Compliance☐ Non-Compliance with Standard of Practice 8.1.
+The execution is in Full Compliance with Standard of Bucching 0.1 The operation is in Substantial Compliance with Standard of Practice 8.1.
+Non-Compliance

 Discussion of the basis for this Finding and any Identified Deficiencies: